A5117 road

 The A5117 is a road in Cheshire, England.
 It runs between Shotwick (53.2374°N 2.9875°W) and Helsby (53.2613°N 2.7814°W) and connects the A550 at Woodbank to the M56.
 As such it forms a northerly bypass to Chester and a shorter route between the North West and North Wales than the A55.

 History

 The road, which was originally known as the "Shotwick – Helsby Bypass", was completed in the mid-1930s.
-The construction was contemporaneous to other transport major projects in the region such as the East Lanc Road and the opening of the first Mersey tunnel.
+The construction was contemporaneous to other major transport projects in the region such as the East Lanc Road and the opening of the first Mersey tunnel.
 The road was envisaged to become part of a link that connected the A56 from Manchester to North Wales via the Jubilee Bridge at Queensferry, Flintshire.
 Several sections of the road were constructed in concrete.
 Vehicles experience an up and down vertical motion due to the need for "summit and valley" drainage as the road crosses the flood plain of the River Gowy.
 Poplar trees were planted along the road (most are now only adjacent to the short section passed Stanlow Refinery).